openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

 .. only:: Partners

-  For more information, see :ref:`partnercoursestaff:Pub Creating and Announcing a Course`.
+  For more information, see :ref:`Pub Creating and Announcing a Course`.